 A. Each team will provide team jerseys bearing numbers at least six inches tall on the back with no identical numbers.
+As long as the team name on the jersey or shirt is the same, the jersey or shirt can be a different color or design.
 Should two players have the same number, their manager must notify the opposing manager.
 Borrowed and loaned players must wear their own team jersey.
 PENALTY: Teams must give one run per out-of-uniform player to the opponent per game.